ellmetha/rpi-custom-installer/README.md

 rpi-custom-installer
 ====================

-A script for building a Raspbian system by using the debootstrap utility.
+A script for building a Raspbian system by using the debootstrap tool.

 How to use it